KevCaz/thesis/man/intro.md

-## figures envisagées

-- les problèmes d'échelles (figure qui cmontrent des paramètres qui captures si ou ça...)
-- les reltions "solides" de la biogéographie

-## L'espace en liu 2même...

-## Remarques

-"It just so happens that some people find it easier to think about things in terms of x's and y's, and other in terms rabbits of and lynx."
+> It just so happens that some people find it easier to think about things in terms of x's and y's, and other in terms rabbits of and lynx.
 MCann Preface